joelkanyi/Savings-Zetu-App/README.md

 <p align="center"><img src="screenshots/logo.png" alt="SavingsZetu App" height="250px"></p>

 # SavingsZetu App
 An Android app built with Kotlin, to help students at Kibabii University make monthly contributions. .
 It is built with the MVVM pattern and the latest Jetpack components.
+Firebase as the backend

 # Demo
 <img src="screenshots/splash.png" width="250"/>